Janie Dimopoulos. BSc (Psych), Dip Counselling, MBACP (registered) MBPS

 Accredited Register Scheme

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 £60 for couples (sessions can be either an hour, or an hour and thirty minutes)

 The counselling I offer can be either time limited, or open ended, to be discussed in the initial session and guided by what is best for you.
 Sessions usually take place weekly but I am happy to remain flexible to accommodate those with busy lives or who feel that weekly sessions aren't for them.

-Please feel free to contact me to discuss what counselling involved and whether or not you feel it might be right for you.
+Please feel free to contact me to discuss what counselling involves and whether or not you feel it could be right for you.

-I currently work from rooms in Central Cheltenham and can accommodate those wanting evening appointments.
+I currently work from rooms in Central Cheltenham.